Validators5 min read

 Validate email address format and check MX records instantly.
 Verify if an email domain has a mail server.

-Try the free online tool mentioned in this guide:Email Validator
+Get the tool mentioned in this guide in the desktop app:Email Validator

 Why validate email addresses?